-A new Council Member must be able to complete the Trustee Declaration of Eligibility form (Appendix 1) and comply with the declaration required as well as signing the ATT Code of Conduct (Appendix 2), the 'Fit and Proper' person declaration (Appendix 3) and the Register of Interests (Appendix 4).
+A new Council Member must be able to complete the Trustee Declaration of Eligibility form (Appendix 1) and comply with the declaration required, as well as signing the ATT Code of Conduct (Appendix 2), and the Register of Interests (Appendix 3).
 We also request a photograph and short biography for publication in Tax Adviser and on our website.